MINNESOTA 16, OAKLAND 4 IN OAKLAND

 Oakland used five pitchers in the game, each of whom gave up at least two runs.
 The best was Ed Sprague, who took four innings to give up his two runs.
 He allowed three hits and three walks and struck out three.

 One of the five pitchers was Vida Blue, who was in his rookie year.
 He pitched just a third of an inning, allowing two runs on a hit and a walk to raise his ERA to 6.81.
 As you may be aware, he would do better than this in later years.

-Record: The Twins were 39-31, in second place in the American League West, a half game behind Oakland.
+Record: The Twins were 85-53, in first place in the American League West, leading Oakland by 8.5 games.